Which city is cheaper, Koh Tao or Bali?

 People are often attracted to the plentiful sunshine in Bali this time of the year.
 In the summer, Bali often gets more sunshine than Koh Tao.
 Bali gets 253 hours of sunny skies this time of year, while Koh Tao receives 195 hours of full sun.

 Bali is a little warmer than Koh Tao in the summer.
-The temperature in Bali is usually 27°C (81°F) in July, and Koh Tao stays around 24°C (76°F).
+The daily temperature in Bali averages around 27°C (81°F) in July, and Koh Tao fluctuates around 24°C (76°F).

 Both Koh Tao and Bali are popular destinations to visit in the autumn with plenty of activities.
-Plenty of visitors come to Bali because of the warm tropical climate that lasts throughout the year.
-Plenty of visitors come to Koh Tao because of the warm tropical climate that lasts throughout the year.
+The warm climate attracts visitors to Bali throughout the year.
+Plenty of visitors come to Koh Tao because of the warm climate and sunshine that lasts throughout the year.

 The rainy season in Bali is October to March.
 The rainy season in Koh Tao is October and November.
 It rains a lot this time of the year in Koh Tao.
 In October, Bali usually receives less rain than Koh Tao.
 Bali gets 60 mm (2.4 in) of rain, while Koh Tao receives 276 mm (10.9 in) of rain each month for the autumn.